LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ## Introduction

 Symbology Conversion service is one of the REST API provided under the [Elektron Data Platform (EDP)](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-apis).
 It leverages existing services that underly Refinitiv products, to create an aggregated list of functionality needed in the Symbology service.
 The Conversion method allows users to convert identifiers from one type to another.
-For instance, the user can use the Conversion method to convert ISIN or CUSIP to Refinitiv RIC with additional information about the company.
+For example, the user can use the Conversion method to convert ISIN or CUSIP to Refinitiv RIC with additional information about the company.

 There are two parts in this article the first part is detailed about the Symbology Conversion method including details about the request and response message for the Conversion service.
 The second part is the details about .NET Core Console example application we create to demonstrate the Symbology API usage.